elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-main-types-of-transformations-in-geometry.md

 url: /learn/mathematics/questions/what-are-the-main-types-of-transformations-in-geometry
 score: -1.0
 related_article1:
-    id: 162160
+    id: 162165
-    title: How is the distance from a line measured in the coordinate plane?
+    title: >-
+        What techniques can be used to visualize transformations on graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-the-distance-from-a-line-measured-in-the-coordinate-plane
+    url: /learn/mathematics/questions/what-techniques-can-be-used-to-visualize-transformations-on-graphs
 related_article2:
-    id: 162148
+    id: 162310
-    title: How do translations affect the endpoints of line segments?
+    title: >-
+        What changes occur in the coordinates of a point when it is reflected?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-translations-affect-the-endpoints-of-line-segments
+    url: /learn/mathematics/questions/what-changes-occur-in-the-coordinates-of-a-point-when-it-is-reflected
 related_article3:
     id: 162307
+    title: >-
-    title: What are the properties of line segments in geometry?
+        What are the properties of line segments in geometry?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-properties-of-line-segments-in-geometry
 related_article4:
-    id: 162165
+    id: 162161
-    title: What techniques can be used to visualize transformations on graphs?
+    title: >-
+        What are the properties of line segments in geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-techniques-can-be-used-to-visualize-transformations-on-graphs
+    url: /learn/mathematics/questions/what-are-the-properties-of-line-segments-in-geometric-figures
 related_article5:
-    id: 162156
+    id: 162142
-    title: How is translation considered a type of rigid motion?
+    title: >-
+        What are the main types of transformations in geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-translation-considered-a-type-of-rigid-motion
+    url: /learn/mathematics/questions/what-are-the-main-types-of-transformations-in-geometry
 ---

 &nbsp;